mapzen/presentations/07-2016-SOTMUS/geocoding-workshop/tutorial.md

   ```

 2. Save your edits and refresh the browser.
-3. Search for `901 12th Avenue` again, and continue to search the map and experiment with the geocoder.
+3. Search for `901 12th Avenue` again.
+Try searching city names, such as `London`, `Paris`, or `Vancouver`, as you continue to experiment with the geocoder.

 ## Prioritize results around a location